-The future beyond autos looks bright to us, too.
+The future beyond autos (98% of revenue) looks bright to us, too.
 The company supplies auto-dimming passenger windows for the Boeing 787, and has agreements to supply the 777X, and unspecified Airbus planes.
-Gentex is also targeting RFID parking barriers in Asia with HomeLink and exploring healthcare smart lighting applications with the Mayo Clinic.
+Gentex is also targeting RFID parking barriers in Asia with HomeLink, exploring healthcare smart lighting applications with the Mayo Clinic, and developing nanofiber chemical sensing technology.

-Bulls Say David Whiston, CFA, CPA, CFE, Sector Strategist, 23 Oct 2020
+Bulls Say David Whiston, CFA, CPA, CFE, Sector Strategist, 1 Mar 2021

-- ► Auto-dimming technology has applications to other parts of the car like headlights, as well as outside autos such as airplane windows.
-Although small now, markets outside the auto industry could prove to be very large businesses down the road. - ► The company's financial health is so strong that we think Gentex can survive any downturn in the U.S. easier than other auto suppliers can.
+- ➤ Auto-dimming technology has applications to other parts of the car like headlights, as well as outside autos such as airplane windows.
+Although small now, markets outside the auto industry could prove to be very large businesses down the road. - ► The company's financial health is so strong that we think Gentex can survive any downturn in the U.S. easier than other auto suppliers can. - ▶ Biometrics, surgical room utlraviolet lighting, and electronic toll payments could open up new revenue